Here's a nice overview of men's styles and fashion from 1860 to 1975.

 TIP: You’ll be amazed at what you can find in second hand clothing stores!
 We created many of our murder mystery dinner theater costumes using this simple guide, some photos for visuals and some great inexpensive finds at second hand stores.

 For some great visuals, do searches on Pinterest.
 It’s a goldmine of photographs and drawings of period styles and costumes.
-Click here for men’s fashion and style resource links for each decade just to give you examples: Men’s Fashion by Decade Resource Links.
+For example, do a search for 1920s men’s fashion for some great visuals (for other eras substitute 1920s for another decade).

 *** 1860-1919 Men’s Fashion ***

 Never left the house without a hat but might take it off once inside.

 Top hats for the elegantly dressed, golf caps for casual, bowlers, skimmers (or boaters), fedoras towards the 1920’s.